elizabeth524/Capstone-Project/README.md

 ### Baseline Model

-Before performing any Natural Language Processing, I created a baseline model with the raw text.
+Before performing any Natural Language Processing, I created a baseline Multinomial Naive Bayes model with the raw text.
 After vectorizing our text and joining it with our other variables, the model created performed with a 64% accuracy.

 **Confusion Matrix:**